nimitmk7/knowledge-treasure/Deep Learning/CNNs/Convolutional Neural Networks(CNNs).md

 ![[Max_Pool.png]]

 ### Downfall
-Despite receiving ample treatment in Ians Goodfellows’ book, pooling has fallen out of favor.
+Despite receiving ample treatment in Ian Goodfellows’ book, pooling has fallen out of favor.
 Some reasons are:

 - Datasets are so big that we’re more concerned about under-fitting.
 - Dropout is a much better regularizer.
 - Pooling results in a loss of information - think about the max-pooling operation as an example shown in the figure below.
 - [All convolutional networks](https://arxiv.org/pdf/1412.6806.pdf) where the pooling is replaced by a CNN with larger stride can do better.
 ## Fully Connected(FC) layer
 - Contains neurons that connect to the entire input volume, as in ordinary Neural Networks.
 Also known as a dense layer, it will compute the class scores.
 ## Preview of what's happening
 ![[CNN_Overview.png]]
 ## High-level View